MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

     ![Scripting Assistant](/images/tutorials/basicmechanics/GUI_Exp_15.png "Scripting Assistant")

 2. Enable a functionality which allows us to notice the id of the CSO we are currently hovering over with our mouse.
-For this open the internal network of our macro module.
+For this open the network file of our macro module.
 We will use the module `SoView2DCSOExtensibleEditor`.
 Open its panel and select the tab *Advanced*.
 You can check a box to enable *Update CSO id under mouse*.
 If you now hover over a CSO, you can see its id in the panel.
-We can save the internal network to save this functionality, but we can also solve our problem via scripting.
+We can save the network to save this functionality, but we can also solve our problem via scripting.
 The Scripting Assistant translated our action into code, which we can use.

     ![Enabling CSO id identification](/images/tutorials/basicmechanics/GUI_Exp_16.png "Enabling CSO id identification")